How to Involve Your Partner in Your Pelvic Floor Therapy

 Invite your Partner a Pelvic Floor Therapy Session

 Yes, you can invite your partner to a pelvic floor therapy session!
 I often work with clients and their partners to do basic education regarding pelvic pain, explain the process of therapy, and help troubleshoot positions, timing, and transition to sex.
 If you are under the care of a pelvic floor therapist, ask your therapist if they are open to having your partner come to a session.
-You can also contact us for a telehealth session.
+You can also contact us for a telehealth session in California (or virtual consultation worldwide).

 Show your Partner your Exercises